suhailkhaki/buildtools/README.md

 3. Installation: Package is installed as per configuration provided in manifest file for that given package.
 Any dependency defined in the manifest file is installed recursively.

+<i>The stage 1 and 2 are the part of the process to populate the software depot with the dependency packages.
+The stage 3 is the actual installation on the user system.</i>

 Manifest file Structure
 ------------------------